freenas/freenas-docs/userguide/sharing.rst

 #.
 Click :guilabel:`SAVE`.

-To configure multiple authenticated or Time Machine shares, repeat this process for each user.
+When creating multiple authenticated or Time Machine shares, repeat this process for each user.
 :numref:`Figure %s <creating_an_authenticated_share_fig>` shows
 creating a Time Machine Share in